webboty/Dexter-Wiki/set-parameter-oplet.md

    <td>0 | 3600 | 1296000 arcsec (5 integers)</td>
    </tr>
  <tr>
-   <td colspan=3><a name="RawVelocityLimits">RawVelocityLimits</a>: Added <a href="https://github.com/HaddingtonDynamics/Dexter/commit/8efff90396c50680f40f52a196b21d2c92cc0088">2019/04/22</a> The largest velocity allowed between subsequent readings of the raw encoder position.
+   <td colspan=3><a name="RawVelocityLimits">Raw Velocity Limits</a>: Added <a href="https://github.com/HaddingtonDynamics/Dexter/commit/8efff90396c50680f40f52a196b21d2c92cc0088">2019/04/22</a> The largest velocity allowed between subsequent readings of the raw encoder position.
 Part of the status monitor.
 Will inject a returned error status on the next command and write out and entry with more information to /srv/samba/share/errors.log <b>and will switch to open loop mode</b>.</td>
    </tr>
  <tr>
    <td>53,&nbsp;<b>RawVelocityLimits</b></td>